 White balance example – Night photography

-Photographing at night you can’t trust the automatic WB, especially if there are external lights like street lights, light pollution, or strong moonlight.
+When you photograph at night, you can’t trust the automatic WB, especially if there are external lights, such as streetlights, light pollution, or strong moonlight.
 In the White balance example below, the AWB shows a strong warm color cast (Cloudy) since the passing clouds were picking the warm color from the light pollution.
 To fix this, I set manual white balance to 3400 K.

 You can find more settings for shooting at night in our Milky Way photography guide.